It is one of the most important and debated questions for policymakers and scholars of cyber conflict: Are cyber capabilities escalatory?

 Escalation Inversion: Dynamics Tempt Early Use in Acute Crises

-The third and related concern of cyber situational stability is that the use (or fear of) cyber capabilities will escalate acute geopolitical crises.
+The third and related concern of cyber situational stability is that the use (or fear) of cyber capabilities will escalate acute geopolitical crises.
 When major national interests are at stake, with the real threat of war, different dynamics of cyber conflict come into play.
-Indeed, for Erik Gartzke and Jon Lindsay, “The same strategic logic that leads us to view cyberwar as a limited political instrument in most situations also leads us to view it as incredibly destabilizing in rare situations.”70 The “grey zone” below the level or armed conflict may be narrower than policymakers, practitioners, and academics expect.
+Indeed, for Erik Gartzke and Jon Lindsay, “The same strategic logic that leads us to view cyberwar as a limited political instrument in most situations also leads us to view it as incredibly destabilizing in rare situations.”70 The “gray zone” below the level of armed conflict may be narrower than policymakers, practitioners, and academics expect.

 Cyber capabilities may be to World War III as mobilization timelines were to World War I.